How E-Plan Works

 Most applicants can successfully monitor the progress of their application using the Check Permit Application Status website and do not need to set up a ProjectDox account or learn how to navigate ProjectDox.

-5. 3
+3

 City Staff Screen Application Materials in ProjectDox

-6. and
+and

 Authorized User Corrects Any Deficiencies

-7. 4
+4

 City Staff Review and Mark-Up Drawings in ProjectDox

-After the project manager verifies that submittal requirements are met, the application will be routed for simultaneous review by plan examiners in the Department of Buildings specializing in different technical areas, such as architectural, structural, electrical, plumbing, and ventilation (discipline reviews).
-The project will also be routed for zoning review, and review by other city departments, if required.
-The authorized user will be notified of corrections as they are entered.
-Applicants can also monitor the progress of reviews using the Check Permit Application Status website.
+After the project manager verifies that basic requirements are met, the application is routed for simultaneous review by plan examiners in the Department of Buildings specializing in different technical areas, such as architectural, structural, electrical, plumbing, and ventilation.
+These are called discipline reviews.
+The project will also be routed for concurrent zoning review, and review by other city departments, if required.

-8. 5
+5

 Authorized User Responds to Corrections and Markups in ProjectDox

-For permit applications that require a full second review cycle, an online Corrections Mediation Meeting is required before the third review cycle.
+For permit applications that require a second review cycle, an online Corrections Mediation Meeting is required before the third review cycle.

-9. and
+and

 Resolves Holds Listed in Permit Portal